 - Get a stopwatch (usually found on most mobile phones)

-- Place your jug under a tap and turn it on
+- Place your jug under your bathroom tap or shower and turn it on

-- Time 6 seconds on your stopwatch & turn your tap off.
+- Time 6 seconds on your stopwatch & turn your tap or shower off.

-- If your flow rate is less than 10 litres per minute, you have what is considered low water pressure.
-Anywhere between 10 - 15 litres per minute is acceptable, but can be improved.
+- If your flow rate is less than 10 litres per minute, you may have what is considered low water pressure.
+Anywhere between 10 and 15 litres per minute is acceptable but can be improved.
 A flow above 15 litres per minute is considered good.

 What can I do to improve my water pressure?

-Water pressure is not really much of an issue when it comes to washing your hands, brushing your teeth or washing your dishes, but it will significantly affect the performance of your shower and how quickly you can fill your bath.
+Water pressure isn't really much of an issue when it comes to washing your hands, brushing your teeth or washing your dishes, but it will significantly affect the performance of your shower and how quickly you can fill your bath.